Dave Barnes: Musical career

 In April 2010, Barnes released his fourth full band studio album What We Want, What We Get after having released his single "God Gave Me You" from the same album.
 The single rose into the top-five Contemporary Christian music chart by June.
 Barnes appeared on the U.S. soap opera All My Children as himself and performed the song on June 10, 2010.

 Blake Shelton released Barnes' song "God Gave Me You" as his second single on his album Red River Blue in fall of 2011.
 It became Blake's fifth number one song on country radio and has sold over one million units.
 In 2012, Dave Barnes was nominated for a Grammy Award for Best Country Song for writing the song "God Gave Me You".
 In an interview with American Songwriter, Dave stated that "I honestly didn't know I could write songs that could be that universal.
 Songs that could be that successful.
 I think one of the things about that song, as I have looked back on it and sort of examined under the hood, is that the sentiment is pretty universal...
 The beauty of "God Gave Me You" was that I finally saw what I had done and it opened this really cool door to me being more conscious about writing songs that appeal to more people, and this new record Stories to Tell really showcases that."
 Stories to Tell, Dave's fifth full studio album, was released on March 13, 2012.

 Dave Barnes' second Christmas collection, A December to Remember, was released on October 29, 2013.
-It is the follow up to his successful 2010 holiday project Very Merry Christmas.
+It is the follow-up to his successful 2010 holiday project Very Merry Christmas.
 Barnes co-produced A December to Remember, which features six originals, four written and two co-written, such as "So, Santa" and "Better Than Christmas Day".
 The 11-song line-up also includes five Christmas classics, from "White Christmas" to "It's the Most Wonderful Time of the Year".

 On January 28, 2014, he released Golden Days with the album's first single, "Good".

 Barnes released a second Valentine's Day EP on February 10, 2015, consisting of six acoustic songs and titled Hymns for Her.

 He released his seventh full-length album, Carry On, San Vincente, in 2016.

 In 2018 he released the album Who Knew It Would Be So Hard To Be Myself.

 In 2020 he released his new album Dreaming in Electric Blue.

 Songwriting

-As a songwriter, Barnes has both written and co-written songs with Joey Humke for Carrie Underwood, Thomas Rhett and Maren Morris, Reba McEntire, Blake Shelton, Hunter Hayes, Marc Broussard, Bebo Norman, Matt Wertz, Andrew Ripp, Billy Currington, Tim McGraw, Danielle Bradbery, Bethany Dillon, and Lady A.
+As a songwriter, Barnes has both written and co-written songs with Joey Humke for Carrie Underwood, Thomas Rhett and Maren Morris, Reba McEntire, Blake Shelton, Hunter Hayes, Marc Broussard, Bebo Norman, Matt Wertz, Andrew Ripp, Billy Currington, Tim McGraw, Danielle Bradbery, Francesca Battistelli, Bethany Dillon, Lady A, Maddie & Tae, and Ingrid Michaelson.

+Written and co-written songs

 Personal life

 Barnes and his wife, Annie, have three children - Ben, Suzanna, and Sam.